awsdocs/amazon-lex-developer-guide/doc_source/at-rest.md

 ## Sample Utterances<a name="at-rest-sample"></a>

 When you develop a bot, you can provide sample utterances for each intent and slot\.
 You can also provide custom values and synonyms for slots\.
-This information is used only to build the bot and to create the user experience\.
-It isn't encrypted\.
+This information is encrypted at rest, and it is used to build the bot and to create the user experience\.

 ## Customer Utterances<a name="at-rest-utterances"></a>